kaliflowerx3/ZoltriTWserver/deniedmods.md

 Dimensional Doors - Performance issues/redundant to Mirror Dim
 Any Gun mod - cmon
 Botanical Addons - Meaningless :(
+Thaumaturgical Knowledge - Only adds 1 thing

 # Other types of Suggestions
 ANY OTHER WAY TO RTP - Modded world generation messes up RTP.
 Deal with it.
 Buying bat eggs - just work for em yall are lazy
 Warp books - Unbalanced, there are plenty of ways to get places
-Turning on keepinventory - Unbalanced, PVP should have some reward for victory
+Turning on keepinventory - Unbalanced, PVP should have some reward for victory, vanilla default has keepinv off
 removing the blood poppies in spawn - Unbalanced, we want them there
 adding dragon eggs to shop - Unbalanced, not meant to be free
 other music bots - Performance Issues (and we're not listening...
 LA LA LA)